11/01/2026

 Paulo Picasso (courtesy Genius Wiki)

-Over the years, Maya became to be seen as the leading authority on Picasso’s work.
-She was often called in to authenticate his work and was used on a regular basis by auction house such as Sotheby’s and Christie’s.
+Over the years, Maya came to be seen as the leading authority on Picasso’s work.
+She was often used to authenticate his work and was used on a regular basis by auction houses such as Sotheby’s and Christie’s.

 Her daughter, Diana, said, “I think all the expertise she developed was a way for her to continue living with her Dad.”